angarsky/diveintopython/learn/classes/class_decorator.md

 ```

-In summary, python class decorator, class method python decorator, and python class property decorator are powerful tools that can be used to modify or extend the functionality of classes in Python.
+In summary, class decorator, class method decorator, and class property decorator are powerful tools that can be used to modify or extend the functionality of classes in Python.

 ## Advanced Python Class Decorator Techniques

 Python class decorators are used to modify the behavior of a class or its methods or properties dynamically.
-There are three types of Python class decorators: class decorator, class method decorator, and class property decorator.
+There are three types of class decorators: class decorator, class method decorator, and class property decorator.

-### Class Method Python Decorator
+### Class Method Decorator

 Class method Python decorators are defined with the `@decorator_function` syntax.
 They can be used to modify the class methods.